 It’s that time of year again!
 Shark Week has returned to make its killing for Discovery Channel, making it the perfect time to review prehistoric shark material.
 Last year I took a look at Paleo Sharks: Survival of the Strangest and the Safari Ltd. Prehistoric Sharks Toob, while today’s review concerns Discovering Sharks, by Donna Parham, though paleoartist Julius Csotonyi is the real star as the main illustrator, with additional illustrations prepared by Alexandra Lefort.
 Csotonyi has a trademark highly realistic style that always makes his subjects visually striking.
-Be sure to check out Csotonyi’s online gallery, and consider purchasing The Paleoart of Julius Csotonyi.
+Be sure to check out Csotonyi’s online gallery, and check out some of the other books he’s illustrated!
+I’ve reviewed Pinocchio Rex & Dino World, and while I have yet to review it, I highly recommend the compilation volume The Paleoart of Julius Csotonyi.
 You won’t regret it!

 Discovering Sharks features sharks both prehistoric and modern, divided into separate sections of the books.
 From superstars like Megalodon and the Great White Shark, to oddballs such as Helicoprion and the Viper Dogfish, the book manages to pack in an impressive diversity of species, both famous and obscure.
 It really leaves readers with a strong hint of the true diversity of sharks both modern and ancient, and puts the lie to the old “unchanged for millions of years” trope everybody likes to apply to them.